rdo-infra/rdo-release/README.rst

 Generating a new OpenStack release key (replace "grizzly" with release name)
 ----------------------------------------------------------------------------
 * gpg --gen-key

-  * Full RSA/RSA, 4096,
+  * Full RSA/RSA, 4096
   * Expiry: 0
   * Name: rdo-grizzly-sign, email: rdo-info@redhat.com, comment: none
   * pass = select a pass phrase to use here

-* Double check passphrase is OK with:
+* Double check passphrase is OK with

   * ``echo "1234" | gpg --no-use-agent -o /dev/null --local-user 'rdo-grizzly-sign' -as - &&
       echo "The correct passphrase was entered for this key"``

 * Generate key for rpm

   * ``gpg --export -a 'rdo-grizzly-sign' > RPM-GPG-KEY-RDO-Grizzly``
   * add RPM-GPG-KEY-RDO-Grizzly to the release RPM package